AliFarzi/CapstoneProject/src/main/java/LoggingModule/README.md

 Logging Module

-This module handles all log creation, reading, and deletion inside the project.
+This module manages all log creation, reading, and deletion in the project.
-It collects messages from different subsystems (storage, equipment, simulation, tasks) and saves them into a clear folder structure.
+It collects messages from different subsystems (storage, equipment, simulation, tasks) and organizes them into a clear folder structure.
-The module is built with plain Java I/O and uses one small custom exception to make error handling easier to understand.
+The module uses plain Java file I/O and one custom exception to make error handling cleaner.

 Features